oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 a JADN information model.

-A JADN information model is a list of type definitions ([Section 3.1](#31-type-definitions)) where each type has a TypeName, and each field within a structured type has a FieldType that is a predefined or model-defined type.
+A JADN information model is a list of type definitions ([Section 3.1](#31-type-definitions)) where each field within a structured type has a FieldType that is a predefined or model-defined type.
 The latter represents a directed relationship from the defining type to the referenced type.
-The relationship is "contains" by default, but if the boolean "link" FieldOption is true the relationship is "references".
+The relationship is "contain" by default, but if the boolean "link" FieldOption is true the relationship is "reference".

-The contain edges of an information model must form a directed acyclic graph in order to ensure that:
+The "contain" edges of an information model must form a directed acyclic graph in order to ensure that:
 1) every model has one or more roots,
 2) every path from a root to any leaf has finite length, and (equivalently)
 3) every instance has finite nesting depth.

-There is no restriction on reference edges, so if a model has contain cycles, they may be broken by converting one or more edges to references.
+There is no restriction on reference edges, so if a model's "contain" edges have cycles, they may be broken by converting one or more edges to references.

 A few results from graph theory are useful for determining equivalence of data models:
 * A tree is a connected acyclic undirected graph, where any pair of nodes is connected by exactly one path.